hawkinsw/QoOID/draft-olden-ippm-qoo.md

 --- middle

 # Introduction
+{{draft-teigen-ippm-app-quality-metric-reqs}} describes a set of requirements for a network quality framework.
+This document explores how the quality attenuation metric and framework can be extended to meet the full set of requirements.

 Quality attenuation is a network quality metric that meets the three criteria we set out in the requirements; it captures the probabilty of good or bad application outcomes, it is composable, and it can be compared to a variety of application requirements.
 The part that is still missing is how to present quality attenuation results to end-users and application developers in an understandable way.
 We believe a per-application (or per application-type) approach is appropriate here.
 The challenge lies in how to simplify.
 We must specify how and when it is apporpriate to throw away information without loosing too much precision and accuracy in the results.